 Cheques are a payment method that order a bank to pay the named person or company the sum specified on a special printed form.
 Originally commonplace, payment by cheque is now becoming rarer, with instant electronic payment methods making them largely unused.
 Current account holders were provided with a cheque book while some banks and building societies now only provide one on request.

 A fast and secure method of payment, contactless cards need simply to be held against a reader for a few seconds for the transaction to be authorised.
 No PIN number needs to be entered.
 Currently contactless payments are limited to single transactions of £30 or less.

 Debit cards allow you to make cashless payments.
-The card is simply inserted into the reader and you will need to enter your Personal Identification Number (more commonly called a PIN) to authorise the transaction, or can be used to make contactless payments (see above).
+The card is inserted into the reader and you will need to enter your Personal Identification Number (more commonly called a PIN) to authorise the transaction, or can be used to make contactless payments (see above).
 Debit cards function as cash cards too.

 The faster successor to BACS payments, these transactions are almost immediate, allowing the instant transfer of funds between accounts.
 In some circumstances the payments can take up to two hours to process but this is rare, and still much faster than the three days seen with BACS payments.

 Banking via the internet allows you to carry out a host of transactions without the need to physically visit the bank.
 The great advantage to this is the availability of services 24/7 – even on weekends and bank holidays.
 Examples of this are transfers, checking a balance, ordering a statement and even banking cheques.
 However, as this is a relatively new technology some customers who may lack access to the internet or simply prefer dealing face to face still like to attend a branch to carry out their banking needs.